canton7/PropertyChanged.SourceGenerator/README.md

 [*.cs]

 # A ';' separated list of method names to search for when finding a method to raise the
 # PropertyChanged event.
-If none is found, the first name listed here is used.
+If none is found, the first name listed here is used to generate one.
 # Default: 'OnPropertyChanged;RaisePropertyChanged;NotifyOfPropertyChange;NotifyPropertyChanged'
 propertychanged.onpropertychanged_method_name = OnPropertyChanged;RaisePropertyChanged;NotifyOfPropertyChange;NotifyPropertyChanged
 ```